 - Exchange 2013 (introduced with SEP 12.1 RU3)

 Symantec recommends that the Exchange server's OS always be protected by the latest available release of SEP.
 The Exchange server's message flow and Information Store must be protected by a dedicated mail security product, such as Symantec Mail Security for Microsoft Exchange.

-For Exchange 2007, 2010, and 2013, see the user documentation for information about compatibility with antivirus software.
+For Exchange 2007, 2010, 2013, 2016, see the user documentation for information about compatibility with antivirus software.
 It may be necessary to create scan exclusions for some Exchange folders manually.
 For example, cluster servers or non-default locations for folders require specific exclusions.
 Also, folders that are part of a Database Availability Group (DAG) are not automatically excluded.
 For more information, see the Microsoft TechNet article Anti-Virus Software in the Operating System on Exchange Servers.

 The client also creates appropriate file and folder scan exclusions for the following Symantec products when they are detected:

 Symantec Mail Security for Microsoft Exchange (SMSMSE) 4.0, 4.5, 4.6, 5.0, 6.0 and 6.5

 Symantec Endpoint Protection Manager embedded database and logs

 Note: To see the exclusions that the client creates, examine the contents of the HKEY_LOCAL_MACHINE\Software\Symantec\Symantec Endpoint Protection\AV\Exclusions registry.
 Do not edit this registry key directly.
 Any additional exclusions can be configured by using centralized exceptions.